University of Delaware: Colleges and schools

-College of Health Sciences

-The College of Health Sciences (CHS) is home to seven academic departments, including newly created Epidemiology.
+The College of Health Sciences is home to seven academic departments, including newly created Epidemiology.
 The College of Health Sciences offers bachelor's degree, master's degree and doctoral degree programs that take evidence-based research and translate it into person-centered care.
 Undergraduate degrees are offered in applied molecular biology and biotechnology, exercise science, health behavioral science, medical diagnostics, medical laboratory science, nursing, nutrition, nutrition and dietetics, nutrition and medical sciences, and sports health.
 Pre-physician's assistant and occupational therapy tracks are also available.
 As of fall 2019, the College of Health Sciences included 148 faculty, 2,715 undergraduate students and 504 graduate students.
-The college includes the state of Delaware's only education program for speech pathologists, a state-of-the-art Health Design Innovation space to bring research to life and change the quality-of-life for the surrounding community.

-U.S. News & World Report ranked the University of Delaware's physical therapy program as #1 in 2016.
-The College of Health Sciences was ranked #2 in National Institute of Health funding among Schools of Allied Health Professions in 2018.

-The college is headquartered at the university's Science, Technology and Advanced Research (STAR) Campus.
-Located on the site of a former Chrysler automotive assembly plant, College of Health Sciences buildings include the Health Sciences Complex (opened in December 2013) and the Tower at STAR (opened in August 2018).
-The Health Sciences Complex includes Translation Hallway; where research labs translate into clinical care across the hallway.
-The Tower at STAR includes a Demonstration Kitchen, Living Wall, Exercise Intervention Space for chronic disease, Health Design Innovation lab, Interprofessional Simulation space and a Simulation Apartment where prevention and wellness are the focus for the future of health care delivery.
-Plans for the STAR Campus include expanding university-based research and shared research in collaboration with the National Institute for Innovation in Manufacturing Biopharmaceuticals (NIIMBL) and the chemical company Chemours.

-The college is also home to UD Health which includes three public clinics focusing on physical therapy, nurse managed primary care, and speech-language-hearing.
-Additional services include health coaching, nutrition counseling, and exercise testing/counseling.
-Recruitment is ongoing for many research studies as well.

-Graduate College

-On July 1, 2019, the University of Delaware transitioned the former Office of Graduate and Professional Education to the institution's eighth college.

-The first doctoral programs at UD — in chemical engineering and chemistry — were approved in 1946.
+The first doctoral programs at UD–in chemical engineering and chemistry–were approved in 1946.
 The university awarded its first doctorate — in chemical engineering — in 1948.
 Currently, more than 3,600 graduate students are enrolled at UD.
-The university offers more than 200 graduate and professional degree programs — many ranked by the National Research Council at the top of their fields.
+The university offers more than 200 graduate and professional degree programs.

-While the majority of graduate degrees are housed within the other seven colleges, the Graduate College serves as a coordinating body, providing administrative oversight for graduate student recruitment, student-life services, professional development programming, interdisciplinary programs, and marketing and market research.